|Above: William Talbot Perrett in civilian dress probably some time in the 1890s.

 HMS Cornwall (Armoured Cruiser): 11 January 1912 – 13 January 1914

-have been unable to find anything indicating military service with Canada or Great Britain during the First World War.
-He married Emily Daisy Burbidge (also of Wiltshire and
+been unable to find anything indicating military service with Canada or Great Britain during the First World War.
+He married Emily Daisy Burbidge (also of Wiltshire and seemingly a

 |Above: Georgetown, the administrative center of Ascension Island appears rather sparsely built in c.1902.
 The Royal Marine Barracks with its